 Please note that we do have a strict policy regarding confidentiality and data protection.
 In this respect we will only give out results to the person they relate to unless that person has given prior permission for their release or if they are not capable of understanding them.

-The majority of patients are asked to attend the Pathology Laboratory at Cirencester Hospital to have blood taken.
-If a patient is housebound, or too unwell to attend the Laboratory, then it can be arranged for a community nurse to take blood in the home.
+The majority of patients are asked to attend Phlebotomy Clinics at the surgery to have blood taken.
+If a patient is housebound, or too unwell to attend the surgery, then it can be arranged for a community nurse to take blood in the home.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to: